KMSkelton/cgm_flask/readme.txt

-8/6/17 - next: add user_id to the deviceRecord
+8/6/17 - add user_id to the deviceRecord
+8/9/17 - add measurements (fix create_meas_record).
+Pass device_id and userRecord_id into measurements